shaz13/katana/README.md

 ![Katana](screenshots/swagger.png)

 ## Set-up Instructions 🕺
-For develoment and testing purposes we recommend using flask serving with debug turned on.
-However, the code supports `gunicorn` grade serving functionality as well.

-Katana demo API is like at - https://katana-demo.herokuapp.com/
+We recommend using flask default serving for development and gunicorn server for production deployment

 We included following setup instructions;